 - Annual fee: $95, which is comparable to many other airline credit cards.

 - No foreign transaction fees: This is useful for any overseas travel, but many travel and rewards credit cards also offer this benefit.
 Check out the best cards with no foreign transaction fees for other options.

-Read more in our Review of the British Airways Visa Signature® Credit Card.
+Read more in our Review of the British Airways Visa Signature® Card.

-Using the previous example of JFK – LHR, if you pay with your British Airways Visa Signature you’ll earn 5,874 Avios as a new cardholder (in the first year).
-That assumes you’re taking a flexible economy seat.
+Using the previous example of JFK – LHR, if you pay with your British Airways Visa Signature® Card (Review) you’ll earn 5270.69 Avios as a new cardholder (in the first year).
+That assumes you’re taking a flexible economy flight.

-This is approximately 70% more Avios than you’d earn as a basic Blue Executive Club member, showing just how valuable this card can be for each trip you take.
+This is at least 50% more Avios than you’d earn as a basic Blue Executive Club member, showing just how valuable this card can be for each trip you take.

 Making the Most of Your BA Visa Signature Credit Card